akmj1011/GitHub-Basics-Exercises/09-advanced.md

 - `git merge --abort` or `git rebase --abort`

-**Tip:** Use `git status` to see which files are conflicted and `git diff` to inspect differ
+**Tip 1 :** Use `git status` to see which files are conflicted and `git diff` to inspect differ

-- For any action that rewrites history (reset, rebase, commit --amend), avoid running it on branches shared with others unless your team agrees and you coordinate (or you understand forcing pushes).
+**Tip 2 :** For any action that rewrites history (reset, rebase, commit --amend), avoid running it on branches shared with others unless your team agrees and you coordinate (or you understand forcing pushes).